bbatsov/solarized-emacs/README.md

 ### Underline position setting for X

-If you are using emacs under X you might like the following setting which puts the underline below the
+If you are using Emacs under X you might like the following setting which puts the underline below the
 [font bottomline instead of the baseline](https://publib.boulder.ibm.com/infocenter/pseries/v5r3/topic/com.ibm.aix.graPHIGS/doc/phigstrf/figures/afma5rbd.jpg).